CelestineZYJ/Per-tag-Rec/README.md

 10－ISCE－Semantically enhanced tag recommendation for software CQAs via deep learning

 11-IJCAI-devise an embedding model, called Hashtag2Vec, which exploits multiple relations of hashtag-hashtag, hashtag-tweet, tweet-word, and word-word relations based on the hierarchical heterogeneous network

-13－journal－devise an embedding model, called Hashtag2Vec, which exploits multiple relations of hashtag-hashtag, hashtag-tweet, tweet-word, and word-word relations based on the hierarchical heterogeneous network

 15－QiZhang－propose a novel method that extends the translation based model and incorporates the temporal and personal factors.
 To overcome the limitation of only being able to recommend hashtags that exist in the training data of the existing methods, the proposed method also incorporates extraction strategies into it.